Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 Before you can even start talking to potential students and building your school, you need to do a few things on paper.
 First, you need to register your school with the relevant authorities.
 Then, you need to set up a legal entity through a company formation company.
 This legal entity will be your school’s official, paper form.
 This will allow you to get important things like taxes and licenses in place.
 Next, you need to set up your school’s entity governing documents.
 This is a legally binding document that sets out your school’s governing structure, the roles and responsibilities of members of the board, the financial and accounting structure, and so on.
 This is a critical step because it allows the board of your school to take decisions and be legally responsible for the school’s activities.
 And it’s also something that you’ll want to keep up-to-date, particularly if you have a large board or you have members who might resign.

-See Also How To Buy Tencent Shares In South Africa
+See Also How Much Do Waiters Earn in South Africa

 Get curriculum approvals